jyotiyadav2508/pizza-hub/README.md

     - able to preview an order.
     - able to cancel an unplaced order.
     - able to place an order.
-    - shown a receipt.
+    - able to see an order receipt.
     - able to exit the app.

 #### Site Owner

-2. As the site owner, I would want:
+2. As a site owner, I would want:
-    - user to be greeted with a welcome message to give a friendly feel to the app.
+    - users to be greeted with a welcome message to give a friendly feel to the app.
-    - user information to be saved to a Google Sheets file.
+    - to save the user information and order data to a Google Sheets file.
-    - orders to be saved to a Google Sheets file.
-    - user to get feedback based on their input.
+    - users to get feedback based on their input.

 ### User Manual
 <details><summary>Instructions</summary>